Sudoite/ctf-writeups/README.md

 5. [Silk Road I](./ASISCTF2019/silkroad) (ASIS CTF Quals 2019): an unintended solution to a ROP chain / reverse engineering problem involving a clever way to get a large value into the `rbx` register despite an apparent dearth of ROP gadgets containing `rbx`.
 That sets up a call to `read` and subsequent pivot to the `.bss` section to continue the ROP chain.

+6. [Onewrite](./Insomnihack2019/onewrite) (Insomnihack 2019): Overwrite a `libc` writable exit handler hook to loop back to the main function and set up a ROP chain.
+There were many creative solutions to this challenge.

 ## By category and technique